-- State and USAID manage tens of billions of dollars in foreign assistance annually, and are required to submit reports to Congress detailing how these funds are to be allocated.
+State helps manage tens of billions of dollars in foreign assistance annually, and is required to submit reports to Congress detailing how these funds are spent.
 However, the State Department’s reports were chronically late between FYs 2015-2018.